The Allure of Ladies Rolex Watches

-Wartime battlefields were the real proving grounds, with frontline soldiers finding having a timepiece that could be read at a glance rather than one that had to be fished out of a tunic, opened and then put back, could be a literal lifesaver.
+Wartime battlefields were the real proving grounds.
+The frontline soldiers discovered that having a timepiece that could be read at a glance rather than one that had to be fished out of a tunic, opened and then put back, could be a literal lifesaver.

 Nevertheless, the real heyday of the men’s wristwatch was still a good few decades off, really coming into its own post WWII.

-Much of Rolex’s early output, then, was split fairly evenly between male and female pieces, the latter a relatively eclectic mix of dainty dress watches and scaled-down versions of the more robust looking men’s models.
+Much of Rolex’s early output, then, was split evenly between male and female pieces.
+The latter was a relatively eclectic mix of dainty dress watches and scaled-down versions of the more robust looking men’s models.

-Art Deco influences were widespread; the design movement from the 1920s and 30s which could be found in both luxury goods as well as mass-produced merchandise of the time, characterized by sleek and stylized geometric forms.
+Art Deco influences were widespread.
+The design movement from the 1920s and 30s, which could be found in both luxury goods as well as mass-produced merchandise of the time, were characterized by sleek and stylized geometric forms.

 After the Second World War, Rolex began to concentrate very much on its men’s collection, leading to some of the most iconic timepieces ever created.
 The ladies range was centered around just a small handful of names, particularly the Lady-Datejust and the simple Oyster Perpetual.
 These were mainly sub-30mm varieties of the originals, their smaller dimensions giving them an innate elegance, while the liberal use of precious stones on bezels and hour markers lent a touch of opulence.